 Before a person or a company to whom you owe money can win a judgment against you, they must first file a lawsuit in court.
-In if you ignore the lawsuit, the court will enter an automatic judgment against you, known as a default judgement.
+If you ignore the lawsuit, the court will enter an automatic judgment against you, known as a default judgment.
 Of course, even if you file an answer to the lawsuit, you can still lose the case.

 A judgment is good for 10 or more years.

-Depending on your state, a judgment remains valid for ten or more years.
+Depending on your state, a judgment remains valid for 10 or more years.
 That's a long time for a debt to follow you around.
-Furthermore, judgments show up on credit reports and may appear on background checks, until judgments expire.
+Furthermore, judgments show up on credit reports and may appear on background checks until the judgments expire.